bluekeyes/rndout/README.md

 Output is written to `stdout`.

 ## Algorithm

+### `ramp` mode

+Linearly increase the output rate on each step until reaching the peak output rate after the ramp duration.
+Remain at that output rate for the remaining time.

+### `logistic` mode

 1. Divide the duration by the step size
 2. Select a random step at which to reach the peak output rate